pandas-dev/pandas/doc/source/visualization.rst

    plt.close('all')

-The above example is identical to using
+The above example is identical to using:

 .. ipython:: python